-Staff should be aware of the nature of domestic abuse and recognise the harm it may cause to children who witness incidents.
-For more details please refer to the CSCP guidance on domestic abuse.
+Staff should be aware of the nature of domestic abuse and the Domestic Abuse Act 2021 and have knowledge of the nature of domestic abuse and the harm it may cause to children who witness incidents, who are now considered to be victims of domestic abuse in their own right.
+For more details, please refer to the CSCP guidance on domestic abuse.
+For more details, please refer to the CSCP guidance on domestic abuse.